Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Methods

-Notably, dimension-reduction of latent multivariate Gaussian random effects has also been considered in other modelling frameworks designed for count-compositional data. \citet{Zeng2023}, for example, employs probabilistic principal component analysis, which can be recovered under our approach by setting $\Psi = \psi\mathbf{I}_{d-1}$.
+Notably, dimension-reduction of latent multivariate Gaussian random effects has also been considered in other modelling frameworks designed for count-compositional data.
+In particular, the ZIMLN-PCA model of \citet{Zeng2023} employs probabilistic principal component analysis, which can be recovered under our approach by setting $\Psi = \psi\mathbf{I}_{d-1}$.
 Our allowance for uncommon idiosyncratic variances is designed to better capture category-specific levels of excess variability.
-Our approach also differs via the imposition of a sum-to-zero constraint, which treats all categories equally, whereas \citet{Zeng2023} address the non-identifiability of the covariance matrix via an inherently asymmetric additive log-ratio transformation, which requires a reference category.
+Our approach also differs via the imposition of a sum-to-zero constraint, which treats all categories equally, whereas \citet{Zeng2023} address the non-identifiability of the covariance matrix via an inherently asymmetric additive log-ratio transformation, which requires an arbitrary reference category.